samharp/personal-portfolio/README.md

 ### `/now` page

 For easier management/updating, the items on the `/now` page are generated from JSON.
 The JSON file outlines different aspects of each item, including a title, description, and link (if applicable).
 Then, on page load, `build-projects-scripts.js` generates sections for each JSON item.
+This will eventually be converted to utilizing the 11ty build process to handle JSON data/item generation.

 ## Contributions